arunsrin/arunsrin.mkdocs/home/index.md

 ### Research

-> (When asked "What is best in life?")
-To crush your enemies, see them driven
-> before you, and to hear the lamentation of their women!
->
-> -- *Conan the Barbarian, 1982.*

 Here are some notes and links I've collected in topics that interest me.
 Several are works in progress: I'm yet to move my large collection of bookmarks to these sections.